redox-os/book/src/porting-applications.md

 ### Dependencies

 - Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies, they also separate build tooling from library dependencies in packaging naming
-- The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it can't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
+- The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it can't read the `/usr/lib` and `/include` directorys because the Linux library objects don't work on Redox.
 - The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provides it
 - Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
 - The Arch Linux package dependency information page show the dependencies of all available package variants (feature sets) and not just the default feature set, which can be misleading.
 Check the package names and functions in the `PKGBUILD` file of the package to determine if it has dependencies from non-minimal and non-default feature sets